Slavery in ancient Greece: Debt bondage

-Crouched ‘neath a master’s (despōtes) frown, I set them free."Though much of Solon's poem is reminiscent of ”traditional” slavery, debt bondage slavery was different in that the enslaved Athenian remained an Athenian, dependent on another Athenian, in his place of birth.
+Crouched 'neath a master's (despōtes) frown, I set them free.

+Though much of Solon's poem is reminiscent of "traditional" slavery, debt bondage slavery was different in that the enslaved Athenian remained an Athenian, dependent on another Athenian, in his place of birth.
 It is in these lines that Solon put an end to debt bondage.
 This measure, which received much praise in antiquity, was merely a cancellation of debts.
 The seisachtheia were not intended to free all Greek slaves but only those enslaved by debt.
 The reforms of Solon left two exceptions: the guardian of an unmarried woman who had lost her virginity had the right to sell her as a slave, and a citizen could "expose" (abandon) unwanted newborn children.

-Manumission[edit]
+Manumission

 The practice of manumission is confirmed to have existed in Chios from the 6th century BC.
 It probably dates back to an earlier period, as it was an oral procedure.
 Informal emancipations are also confirmed in the classical period.
 It was sufficient to have witnesses, who would escort the citizen to a public emancipation of his slave, either at the theatre or before a public tribunal.
 This practice was outlawed in Athens in the middle of the 6th century BC to avoid public disorder.

 The practice became more common in the 4th century BC and gave rise to inscriptions in stone which have been recovered from shrines such as Delphi and Dodona.
 They primarily date to the 2nd and 1st centuries BC, and the 1st century AD.
 Collective manumission was possible; an example is known from the 2nd century BC in the island of Thasos.
 It probably took place during a period of war as a reward for the slaves' loyalty, but in most cases the documentation deals with a voluntary act on the part of the master (predominantly male, but in the Hellenistic period also female).

 The slave was often required to pay for himself an amount at least equivalent to his market value.
 To this end they could use their savings or take a so-called "friendly" loan (ἔρανος / eranos) from their master, a friend or a client like the hetaera Neaira did.